Royvball19/openskies-droneregistration-frontend/README.md

-# Getting Started with Create React App
+# Drone registry frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with React.js.
+The following packages are required to run the application:

-## Available Scripts

-In the project directory, you can run:
+ - Boostrap (Style framework)
+ - Axios (Http request handler)
+ - Nivo (Charts package)
+ - Fuse.js (Search framework)
+ - Moment (Date formatter)
+ - i18next (Language framework)

+## How to get started

+To install all required packages run:

+### `yarn install` or `npm install`

+After you installed all the required packages run the app with:

-### `yarn start`
+### `yarn start` or `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view the application in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+If you want to make a build of the react app run the following command:

 ### `yarn build`